THE CHANGING WORLD OF PUBLISHING

 Publishing has expanded and evolved over the centuries.
 Today, publishing wields unprecedented influence in our world.
 Since the time of Moses, the written word has provided insight and guidance for humanity.
 The invention of the printing press in 1437 created mass production publishing, and helped fuel the Renaissance and the Reformation.
 Historically, the printed word has continued to influence times of unprecedented enlightenment, education and personal development.

 Obviously, publishers cannot handle the vast amount of material that is being written each year.
-Bookstores can only stock a small portion of the major publishing houses’ new releases which is a very small portion of the manuscripts written.
+Bookstores can only stock a small portion of the major publishing houses’ new releases.
 And, half of the major imprint releases will be listed as out of print within 18 months due to a lack of sales.

 Manpower limitations, time restraints, and available resources make it impossible to consider, much less work through the process of developing the huge volumes of material that are available.
 Most of the larger publishing houses are turning down unsolicited manuscripts and smaller houses are not able to adequately review all the material they receive.
 As a result, many authors with good material and ready markets receive rejection letters.

-In addition, some major imprint publishers’ production and marketing schedules are so tight that acceptance of a new title could mean two, three or four years before it is released to the public.
+In addition, some major imprint publishers’ production and marketing schedules are so tight that acceptance of a new title could mean two, or three years before it is released to the public.
 However, new and developing authors often feel a great urgency to publish sooner rather than later, which can make such a delay very difficult to accept.
 Some of the smaller publishers, on the other hand, have short-term schedule flexibility and are able to properly publish a title in four to six months.

 Literary agents can help potential authors work through these publishing roadblocks.
 Agents can help authors develop their material and properly prepare manuscripts for publishing submission.
 They will also tend to be familiar with various publishers’ flexibility and areas of interest.